kandelvijaya/website/content/post/fp-functor.md

 Couple of things to keep in mind:

 1. Array has a Element associated type which will be the real item model type.
 We will use that to denote Functor's Item Type.
 This is analogous to `Array<Element> ~~~ Functor<Element>`
-2. note that we downcasted forcefully to produce a Functor.
-It wont crash as we just confromed list to be Functor.
+2. note that we down-casted forcefully to produce a Functor.
+It wont crash as we just conformed list to be Functor.
 This is just getting around invented type system.

 ## Taking Array Functor for a spin